distribution/distribution/docs/recipes/mirror.md

 The easiest way to run a registry as a pull through cache is to run the official Registry image.

 Multiple registry caches can be deployed over the same back-end.
-A single registry cache will ensure that concurrent requests do not pull duplicate data, but this property will not hold true for a registry cache cluster.
+A single registry cache ensures that concurrent requests do not pull duplicate data, but this property does not hold true for a registry cache cluster.

 ### Configure the cache

 To configure a Registry to run as a pull through cache, the addition of a `proxy` section is required to the config file.

-In order to access private images on the Docker Hub, a username and password can be supplied.
+To access private images on the Docker Hub, a username and password can be supplied.

 ```yaml